Happy World Osteoporosis Day! Let’s talk about what you can eat to help keep your bones strong.

 Survey finding: More than 90 percent of Americans associate the nutrient calcium with bone health.

 Getting enough of calcium is essential for bone health throughout every stage of life.
 Not taking in enough of the mineral puts you at risk for osteopenia, a condition that can lead to osteoporosis.
-You can get calcium from foods including dairy (like yogurt, cottage cheese, and milk), calcium-fortified orange juice and cereal.
+You can get calcium from foods including dairy (like cottage cheese, milk, and yogurt), calcium-fortified orange juice and cereal.

 Other nutrients—such as potassium, magnesium, and vitamin K—are also important for bone health, and these nutrients can all be found in prunes.
 Potassium may aid bone health by helping to heighten bone mineral density, decreasing the risk of bone breakdown.
 Magnesium is a mineral important for bone structure, and vitamin K helps with bone mineralization.